My article on Kumbhalgarh has appeared in July 2016 issue of JetWings, the in-flight magazine of Jet Airways.

 Kumbhalgarh Fort was built in the 1440s and its construction took 16 years to be completed.
 The fort houses approx. 360 temples—of which 300 are Jain temples and the rest are dedicated to other Hindu deities.
 Along with five other hill forts of Rajasthan, Kumbhalgarh Fort was listed as a UNESCO World Heritage Site in 2013.

 The highest point of the fortress is Badal Mahal (Palace of Clouds).
-It is at the Kumbhalgarh Fort that Maharana Pratap, one of the legendary rulers of Mewar, was born.
+It is here that Maharana Pratap, one of the legendary rulers of Mewar, was born.

 Given its vantage, one can see sand dunes of the Thar Desert from the fort on a clear day.
 Kumbhalgarh Fort has only been captured once during its entire history; this was because the fort ran out of water despite having one of the most sophisticated rainwater harvesting systems in place at that time.
 It did not fall to a single army, but to the joint armies of Mughal Emperor Akbar, Raja Man Singh (Amer), Raja Udai Singh (Marwar) and the Sultan of Gujarat.